Cultural Transformation and Alignment

 This engagement is designed to:

-- Clarify and solidify the organization’s Mission, Vision, and Core Values.
+- First, clarify and solidify the organization’s Mission, Vision, and Core Values.

-- Discover how aligned the organization is to the Mission, Vision, and Core Values.
+- Discover how aligned the organization is to its Mission, Vision, and Core Values.

-- Identify the gaps between our organizational behaviors in representing the Mission, Vision, and Core Values.
+- Finally, identify the gaps between our organizational behaviors in representing the Mission, Vision, and Core Values.

 - Identify how Mission, Vision, and Values will be used as the “Northstar” in all decisions by the Board, Senior Management, and Middle management.